 Now, the current time is displayed properly:

-Add or Subtract Days to/from Today’s Date
+Adding or Subtracting Days from Today's Date

-For example, to add 5 days to todays’ date, use this formula:
+For example, to add 5 days to today's date, use this formula:

 =TODAY()+5